-This amazing moist and flavorful Carrot Cake is so easy to make, it will quickly become your favorite.
-Carrot Cake is packed with freshly grated carrots, nuts, and spices.
-The cake is also frosted with soft cream cheese frosting.
+This amazing moist and flavorful Carrot Cake is so easy to make, it will quickly become your favorite cake.
+Carrot Cake is packed with freshly grated carrots, nuts, and spices and frosted with soft cream cheese frosting.

 Carrot cake also makes wonderful cupcakes like these Salted Caramel Carrot Cake Cupcakes.
 Another great version of this classic cake is this Caramel Apple Carrot Cake that combines great classic flavors.